-The Big Pay-Off: How balloon payments work
+The big pay-off: How balloon payments work

-Byย Brad East
+By Brad East

-You know itโ€™s coming yet it doesnโ€™t make paying off that large sum any easier.
+For anyone with a loan, a balloon payment always feels like a major hurdle.
+You know itโ€™s coming, yet it doesnโ€™t make paying off that large sum any easier.

 However, understanding their purpose and why they are there can go a long way into ensuring you have the means to pay for it.